Research

 RESEARCH INFRASTRUCTURE

-The laboratory is housed in the state-of-the art Peter Gilgan Centre for Research and Learning at the Hospital for Sick Children and is equipped with extensive infrastructure for cryo-EM.
+The laboratory is housed on the 20th floor of the state-of-the art Peter Gilgan Centre for Research and Learning at the Hospital for Sick Children and is equipped with extensive infrastructure for cryo-EM.
 We are also involved in developing new hardware and testing new instruments developed by established manufacturers and startup companies.
+John Rubinstein is the director of the Hospital for Sick Children's Nanoscale Biomedical Imaging Facility.
+Major infrastructure available for research include: